linode/docs/docs/applications/game-servers/dont-starve-together-on-ubuntu.md

 ## Before You Begin

-1. You will need a [Steam](http://store.steampowered.com) account and a copy of [Don’t Starve Together](http://store.steampowered.com/app/322330/) that you have purchased on Steam.
+1. You will need a [Steam](http://store.steampowered.com) account and a copy of [Don’t Starve Together](http://store.steampowered.com/app/322330/).

 2. Complete our guide: [Install SteamCMD for a Steam Game Server](/docs/applications/game-servers/install-steamcmd-for-a-steam-game-server.md).
 This will get SteamCMD installed and running on your Linode and this guide will pick up where the SteamCMD page leaves off.